Vyral/john-quinn/_posts/2020-10-26-q-whats-coming-up-in-2020.md

 In 2020, most predictions were thrown out the window because this year has been very bizarre for everyone.
 However, I wanted to offer my predictions for how the rest of the 2020 real estate market may go.&nbsp;

 I believe our Memphis market will remain strong.
 Of course, **it’s always possible the presidential election could change things.** What we do know is that prices are increasing and buyers are receiving historically low interest rates.
-Though prices are rising quickly and some buyers are backing off, waiting for them to decrease, prices will likely either increase more or remain the same.&nbsp;
+Though prices are rising quickly and some buyers are waiting for them to decrease, prices will likely either increase more or remain the same.&nbsp;

 {% include pullquote.html %}